35+ DevSecOps Interview Questions and Answers for 2024

 What are some of the benefits of SAST in the DevSecOps Process?

 SAST is one of those very important integral parts of the DevSecOps process.
 If done at an early stage in the development process, SAST may help in detecting possible vulnerabilities that can be mitigated or eradicated after code compilation or execution.
 This saves time and other resources because the late discovery of vulnerabilities in the development process usually mandates lots of rework or even from-scratch rewriting of code.
+Furthermore, getting started with SAST is simple, as it performs both data flow and control flow analysis.

 devsecops interview question sast